Security for terminal --tags

 Windows: No elevated permissions. terminal --tags runs as a standard user.

-Profile storage
+Tag storage

-Profiles (name, command, working directory, environment) are stored in a plaintext JSON file in your user data directory:
+Tags (the label text, color, and which window they're attached to) are stored in a plaintext JSON file in your user data directory:

 - Mac:

-~/Library/Application Support/TerminalTags/profiles.json - Windows:
+~/Library/Application Support/TerminalTags/tags.json - Windows:

 Updates